Find new customers

 7. Types of email campaigns

-So now all you need to do is find your voice and creative some effective emails…
+So now all you need to do is find your voice and create some effective emails…

 It would take a whole other blog to talk about campaigns and ways to tackle email marketing.
 Here’s a few pointers and campaign types to get you started.